Hasbro CEO Goldner goes Hollywood to sell toys

 When "Battleship" hits theaters, retailers will be selling an updated version of the board game in which players choose to be either the Alien or Navy fleet, simulating the two forces that face off in the film.
 The new game also features "super weapons" and sound effects that simulate battle scenes from the movie.

 And that's just the old game.
 Kids also can build tanks, helicopters and the movie's USS Missouri battleship with plastic bricks from Hasbro's KRE-O construction set.
-Activision Blizzard licensed the rights for a video game, too.
+Activision Blizzard <AT VI.O> lic ensed the rights for a video game, too.

 A KNACK FOR TALENT